 Appreciated publicly traded stock that you’ve held for more than one year is long-term capital gains property, which can make one of the best charitable gifts.
 Why?
 Because you can deduct the current fair market value and avoid the capital gains tax that would be due if you sold the property.
 However, caution should be used if you are seriously ill or elderly, as it may be worthwhile to hold very low-basis stock for your heirs so that they may receive a step-up in basis at your death.

-Donations of long-term capital gains property are subject to tighter deduction limits—30% of AGI for gifts to public charities, 20% for gifts to non-operating private foundations.
+Donations of long-term capital gains property are subject to tighter deduction limits—30% of AGI for gifts to public charities and 20% for gifts to non-operating private foundations.
 In certain, although limited, circumstances, it may be better to deduct your tax basis (generally the amount paid for the stock) rather than the fair market value, because it allows you to take advantage of the higher AGI limits that apply to donations of cash and ordinary-income property (such as stock held one year or less).
 It is not recommended to donate stock that’s worth less than your basis.
 Instead, consider selling the stock so you can deduct the loss and then donate the cash proceeds to charity.

 Charitable Remainder Trusts